5 Boat Insurance Mistakes First-Time Boat Buyers Make

 What If I Already Bought My Boat, Should I Change My Insurance?

 If you’ve already bought your boat but didn’t give enough thought to appropriate insurance coverage, you should at least review your policy.
-There is a good chance you’ll need to enhance it or change it altogether.
+There is a good chance you’ll want to enhance it or change it altogether.

 Don’t Settle for Inadequate Boat Insurance